q1uTr5th/TAPFixer/README.md

 ## Predefined properties
-According to safety-sensitive and commonly used devices, we develop 53 properties in **CONST.py** for vulnerability detection and repair as shown below. *SPEC_LIST_SITUATION* is defined for the scenario-based vulnerability detection and repair, while *SPEC_LIST_PRIORITY* is defined for the priority-based vulnerability detection and repair.
-Modify *spec_list* in **main.py** to the corresponding property variable according to your needs.
+According to safety-sensitive and commonly used devices, we develop 53 properties in **CONST.py** for vulnerability detection and repair as shown below. *SPEC_LIST_SITUATION* is defined for the scenario-based vulnerability detection and repair. *SPEC_LIST_PRIORITY* is defined for the priority-based vulnerability detection and repair. *SPEC_LIST_NEARBY* is defined for HA systems that support the definition of nearby-home.Modify *SPEC_LIST_USER* in **UserInput.py** to the corresponding property variable according to your needs.

 | | |
 |-|-|